10 BEST Things To Do In Ushuaia, Argentina In 2026

 Here are some budget friendly options to stay in the downtown:

-- Casa Cima: Close to the airport, in downtown – this deluxe studio provides you with your own space to relax.
-The price starts at $67 USD per night.
+- Casa Cima: Close to the airport, in downtown – this deluxe studio provides you with your own space to relax with private bathrooms and free Wi-Fi.
+The price starts at $100+ USD per night.

 - Departamento Naim: 1 bedroom apartment, close to downtown with basic amenities.
 Ideal for those who would like a personal but budget friendly space.
-Price per night is $26 USD.
+Price per night is $38 USD for two people.

 Ushuaia’s weather is unpredictable, so it’s best to dress in layers.
-Pack:
+These are the things that you would want to pack:

-✔️ Waterproof hiking boots – Trails can be muddy.
-You will thank your waterproof boots.
+✔️ Waterproof hiking boots.
+Trails can be muddy and it rains so it is best to have your waterproof boots.

-✔️ Warm layers (fleece, thermals, down jacket) – Even summer can be chilly with max temperature up to 16 degrees centigrade.
+✔️ Warm layers (fleece, thermals, down jacket).
+Even summer can be chilly with max temperature up to 16 degrees centigrade.
+We always needed some kind of layer in January.

-✔️ Gloves and a hat or beanie – Essential for sunny day hikes or boat tours where it can get cold.
+✔️ Gloves and a hat or beanie.
+Essential for hikes or boat tours where it can get cold.

-✔️ Sunglasses and sunscreen – The sun can be intense, even in cool weather.
-Protect yourself!
+✔️ Sunglasses and sunscreen.
+The sun is intense, even in cool weather.
+Protect yourself with sunglasses and sunscreen with SPF 50+.

 Absolutely!
 Ushuaia offers breathtaking landscapes, incredible wildlife, and unique outdoor adventures.
 Whether you’re hiking through beautiful trails, sailing alongside sea lions, or walking among penguins, it’s a place you won’t forget.
 If you love nature and adventure, Ushuaia is 100% worth visiting.